 About Odeon of Kos

-Today, several of its original rows remain and it is certainly possible to imagine how the Odeon of Kos would have looked in its heyday.
+Today, several of the Odeon’s original rows remain, so it is certainly possible to imagine how the site would have looked in its heyday.

 Beyond the original rows, the Odeon of Kos has also undergone restoration and the site is in excellent condition, even though it is no longer all original.
 There are also the remains of a Roman gym and bathhouse nearby.
 Indeed, one of the main advantages of the complex is that many important sites are concentrated in the same area, meaning they can all be comfortably visited in a short amount of time.